oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

 ### Create Code Repo

  > **_Note:_** This step may have been completed in an earlier section of this example.
 If so, skip the steps here and use the Code repo name that you previously created.
+If you need to create a new Code repo, follow the instructions at [Create Code Repo](../readme.md#create-project)
  - Navigate to the "Code" menu on the left
  - Choose the Project that you created in the previous step at the top of the screen
    - You only need to do this once.
 It will remain the default until changed.